bennorichters/TOPtodo/docs/index.md

 A mobile app that connects to [TOPdesk](https://topdesk.com).
 Quickly create an incident as a todo item.
 Fill in all required fields only once.
 A new todo item only requires a new brief description and optionally a longer request.

+With TOPtodo you can only create incidents.
+Use TOPdesk to see and modify the incidents.

 ## Status

-This app is currently under development and not yet available.
+This app is currently under development.
+A beta release is available on the [Google Play Store](https://play.google.com/store/apps/details?id=com.github.bennorichters.toptodo).
+A release for Apple's app store is pending.

 ## How it works